polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. Provide the rationale for deciding whether to choose Azure public, Azure Stack Hub, Azure Stack HCI, or Azure Stack Edge in your application design.

-1. List the services and components that will be deployed to Azure public cloud.
+1. List the services and components that will be deployed to Global Azure cloud.
 For each, provide their basic function in the system.
 Determine which Azure region will be best suited for the deployment.

 1. List the services and components of your solution that will be deployed outside of Azure.
 For each system, service, and componenent, provide their basic function.